sdebacker/TypiCMS/readme.md

 ### Pages

-Pages are nestable by drag and drop and uris autocreated and saved in database.
+Pages are nestable with drag and drop, on drop, uris are generated and saved in database.
 A page has routes for each translation.

 ### Menus